and how to not respond like a judgey asshole.

 Response # 1: *whispers* They’re not even MARRIED

 Trust me, I know.
 You’re the ones I worried most about for the first 9 weeks, when I should have been celebrating the HUMAN BEING I JUST CREATED.
-I sure do know what the Bible says about this sort of thing and thanks to my heightened senses, I can smell your disappointment before you even knew.
-I appreciate your concern over my soul and all, I do, but I’m good.
-I know that this is very hard for you to hear because your faith is so important to you, but I don’t believe the same things that you do, and it’s okay.
-I am good and kind and I am going to work really hard to make sure my kid is good and kind, because that is what’s right, not because the Bible tells me so.
-My soul is happy and while you may think that I have let you or your God down by taking a couple steps out of order, I’m not asking for your opinion.
+I sure do know what the Bible says about this sort of thing and thanks to my heightened senses, I can smell your disappointment from here.
+I appreciate your concern for my soul and all, I do, but I’m good.
+I know that this is very hard for you to hear because your faith is very important to you, but I don’t believe the same things that you do, and it’s okay.
+I am good and kind and I am going to work really hard to make sure my kid is good and kind because that is what’s right, not because the Bible tells me so.
+My soul is happy and while you may think that I have let you or your God down by taking a couple of steps out of order, I’m not asking for your opinion.
 I’m asking for your support because I’m about to do the hardest thing I’ve ever done, but I’m not asking for your opinion.
 Love me, pray for me, if you like, but please don’t judge me for this wonderful, amazing thing that is happening.